derekbarbosa/EC463/derek/derekLOGBOOK.md

 Entries here are reserved for March

 ### 3/1/22
 * Bugfixes with multi-level pointers across files.
-Passed pointers by reference using "&" and dereferenced using **, mistake made between passing pointer-to-value and passing pointer to pointer to value.
+Passed pointers by reference using "&" and dereferenced using, mistake made between passing pointer-to-value and passing pointer to pointer to value.
 * Cleaned up value parsing with Getline.
 Points and point values are now completely parsed on the backend with string matching, stringstreams and getlines.
 * Added support for point calculation and parsing persistent point values to front-end game loop
 * finished global update function which calculates points & etc.